TechopsTTU/ttu-purchasing-log/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The `kaleido` package is required for exporting Plotly figures to images.
-It is included in the `requirements.txt`, but you can install it manually with:
+The application requires the `kaleido` package for exporting Plotly figures.
+It is included in `requirements.txt`, but if you encounter errors related to image export, ensure Kaleido is installed manually with:

 ```bash
 pip install kaleido